-For those looking to escape the frenetic hustle and bustle of Dili, Atauro is the perfect getaway in Timor Leste.
-The rugged island, located to the north of the capital city, is of volcanic origin and fulfils the main criteria of the archetypal beach paradise: Golden beaches, bucolic pace of life, beach bungalows, traditional villages and excellent tropical hiking.
+For those looking to escape the hustle and bustle of Dili, Atauro is the perfect getaway in Timor-Leste.
+The rugged island, located to the north of the capital city, is of volcanic origin and fulfils the main criteria of the archetypal beach paradise: golden beaches, a bucolic atmosphere, beach bungalows, traditional villages and excellent tropical hiking.

 Of most interest, however, is the island’s standing as a world-leading snorkelling and diving location.
 Thanks to its deep water (up to 3,000m in places) and stunning visibility, scuba enthusiasts can expect to encounter all kinds of underwater critters, including giant blue whales, as they explore numerous sites as yet left off the region’s main diving trails.
 See divetimor.com for more information.